By Rick Steves

 The terms “romantic” and “castle” are a match made in heaven for Americans raised on bedtime stories filled with fairy princesses and Prince Charmings.
 But if you were to travel back in time a few centuries, no two words could have less in common.

 To steal a phrase from Thomas Hobbes, life in the Middle Ages was a lot like the people: nasty, brutish and short.
-In cities there was some measure of safety and security, but the countryside was the domain of outlaw bands of "merry men," who invaded farms and villages to fill their pockets and satisfy their thirst for violence.
-In those days, the difference between robbers and armies was only a matter of "how big."
+In cities there was some measure of safety and security, but the countryside was the domain of outlaw bands of “merry men,” who invaded farms and villages to fill their pockets and satisfy their thirst for violence.
+In those days, the difference between robbers and armies was only a matter of how big they were.

 Most countryside castles began not as palaces for princes, but as armored bunkers to protect landowners, their harvest, hired hands, and the foolhardy traveler who might pass through (some castles also “protected” key roads and rivers, extorting tolls from all who trespassed).